 Finally, washable or “superwash” wool is treated to prevent the buildup of a fuzzy outer layer.

-Expert Tip: If you find woolen knitwear often triggers a mild allergic response, try organic, non-allergenic yarns such as Rowan Cotton Wool DK Yarn.
-If you want to machine wash your woolen garments, use superwash wool yarns such as Cygnet Pure Wool Superwash Yarn.
+Expert Tip: If you find woolen knitwear often triggers a mild allergic response, try organic, non-allergenic yarns such as King Cole Bamboo Cotton DK.
+If you want to machine wash your woolen garments, use superwash wool yarns such as Cascade 128 Superwash in pure merino.

 |Soft and luxurious||Can be expensive|